 Cost of sales includes, among other things, merchandise costs, inventory markdowns, inventory losses and transportation, and distribution and warehousing costs, including depreciation.
 Gross profit is equal to our net sales less our cost of sales.
 Gross margin is gross profit as a percentage of our net sales.
 Gross margin is a measure used by management to indicate whether we are selling merchandise at an appropriate gross profit.
 Gross margin is impacted by product mix and availability, as some products generally provide higher gross margins, and by our merchandise costs, which can vary.
 Gross margin is also impacted by the costs of distributing and transporting product to our stores, which can vary.
 Our gross profit is variable in nature and generally follows changes in net sales.
 While our disciplined buying approach has produced consistent gross margins throughout economic cycles, which we believe has helped to mitigate adverse impacts on gross profit and results of operations, changes in consumer demand like we experienced and continue to experience as a result of the current macroeconomic conditions, including inflationary cost increases for goods, labor and transportation, supply chain constraints and changes in discretionary income, have resulted and could continue to result in unexpected changes to our gross margins.
-The components of our cost of sales may not be comparable to the components of cost of sales or similar measures of our competitors and other retailers.
-As a result, our gross profit and gross margin may not be comparable to similar data made available by our competitors and other retailers.
+The components of our cost of sales, as well as our gross profit and gross margin, may not be comparable to the same or similar measures of our competitors and other retailers.